SwiftERM Hyper-personalisation for ecommerce email marketing

 On a low-resolution satellite image, for example, one might notice interesting cloud patterns representing cyclones or other large-scale weather phenomena, while in a higher-resolution image, one misses these large-scale atmospheric phenomena but instead notices smaller-scale phenomena, such as the interesting pattern that is the streets of Manhattan.

-There are several types of granularity that are often encountered in data mining and machine learning, and we review them below:
+Several types of granularity are often encountered in data mining and machine learning, and we review them below:

 Value granulation (discretisation/quantisation)

 One type of granulation is the quantisation of variables.
-It is very common that in data mining or machine-learning applications the resolution of variables needs to be decreased in order to extract meaningful regularities.
+It is very common that in data mining or machine-learning applications, the resolution of variables needs to be decreased to extract meaningful regularities.

 An example of this would be a variable such as “outside temperature” (temp), which, in a given application, might be recorded to several decimal places of precision (depending on the sensing apparatus).